-- Retaining our independent registered public accounting firm, reviewing its independence, and reviewing and approving the planned scope of our annual audit; - Reviewing and approving any fee arrangements with our independent registered public accounting firm, overseeing its audit work, reviewing and pre-approving any non-audit services that may be performed by our independent registered public accounting firm; - Reviewing the adequacy of accounting and financial controls and reviewing our critical accounting policies; and - Reviewing and approving any related party transactions.
+- Retaining our independent registered public accounting firm, reviewing its independence, and reviewing and approving the planned scope of our annual audit; - Reviewing and approving any fee arrangements with our independent registered public accounting firm, overseeing its audit work, reviewing and pre-approving any non-audit services that may be performed by our independent registered public accounting firm; - · Reviewing the adequacy of accounting and financial controls and reviewing our critical accounting policies; and - Reviewing and approving any related party transactions.

-Members: Independent
+Members

+Members. mucpenuent

-Ashok Vemuri (Chair; "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K)
+Ashok Vemuri (Chairman; "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K) Yes

-Yes

-Kevin M. Fogarty Yes Marco F. Gatti Yes
+Kevin M. Fogarty Yes

+James Martell (1) Yes